Maadeash/uart_protocol/README.md

 - TX (Transmit)
 - RX (Receive)

-Due to its simple architecture and easy implementation, UART is widely used in FPGA and SoC designs.
+Due to its simple architecture and easy implementation,UART is widely used in FPGA and SoC designs.

 ---